codybloemhard/theory-frog/README.md

 strict chordscales(where the chordtones are on uneven scale degrees), supersequences(scales such that the notes appear in it in order and uninterrupted) and supersets(scales such that the notes are all present in it).
 #### Example
+Your input: F, A, C, E, D,

-Your notes: [F, A, C, E, D]
+Your pitchclasses: [F, A, C, E, D]

 ----------------------------------------

-Inversions:
+	Inversions

 a(♮11♭13): [A, C, E, D, F]

 d-(♮9): [D, F, A, C, E]

 ----------------------------------------

-Subchords:
+	SubChords

 F: [F, A, C]